PabloSczn/Java-CodeReader/README.md

 The arguments that can be used are:
--i <filename.java>	to specify the Java doc to open
+-i <filename.java>	to specify the Java doc to open.

--o <filename>	to specify the name of the output file
+-o <filename>	to specify the name of the output file.

 Two Java files are included for example purposes